-Department Mission: To use oversight and policy making powers to plan for the long- term benefit of the City.
+Department Mission: term bene To use oversight and policy making powers to plan for the long- term benefit of the City.
 The Council encourages critical analysis of all problems to help find new and better solutions.
-Department Description: The City Council is the policy-making and legislative body of the City of Bartlesville.
+Department Description City of l programs Council a and resol various b The City Council is the policy-making and legislative body of the City of Bartlesville.
 It is responsible to the electorate for the programs, policies, and improvements of the City.
 The City Council approves the annual budget and all contracts, ordinances, and resolutions of the City.
 It also makes appointments to the various boards and committees of the municipal government and the public trusts of which it is the beneficiary.
-2023 Accomplishments: Adopted a budget in accordance with State law 2024 Objectives: Adopt a budget in accordance with State law that best meets the needs of our citizens using existing resources Budget Highlights: The major budgeted expenditures for the City Council are training seminars, elections, and the annual audit.
-FUND 101 GENERAL DEPT 110 CITY COUNCIL 2021-22 ACTUAL 2022- 23 BUDGET 2022-23 ESTIMATE RECOMMENDS APPROVED
+2023 Accomplishment ts: • Ado l pted a budget in acc cordance with State law 2024 Objectives: ordance with State last using existing reso Budget Highlights: - or budgeted expendi , elections, and the tures for the City Co annual audit. ouncil are training - ' JND 101 GENERAL 110 CITY COUNCIL 2021-22 ACTUAL 202 2-23 BUDGET 2022-23 ESTIMATE 2023-24 CITY MGR RECOMMENDS 2023-24 APPROVED \$12,532 \$22,660 \$14,645 \$22,660 \$22,660